 As a student of Friedrich Ludwig (Göttingen) and Johannes Wolf, Arnold Schering, Friedrich Blume, and Erich Moritz von Hornbostel (Berlin), Heinrich Husmann (1908-1983) strove for a fertile synthesis of the research approaches of "Historical", "Systematic" and "Comparative Musicology" (later "Ethnomusicology") and had cared in his days as an assistant in Leipzig from 1933-1939 for the rich collection of instruments in the Grassi Museum.
 As director, he initiated in 1964 -- in addition to the establishment of a psycho-acoustical laboratory -- the purchase of the Moeck collection for the Department of Musicology to create an institution in Göttingen providing the technical and personnel-wise requirements for it after the models of Berlin, Leipzig and Vienna.
 In an article published 1968 in Georgia Augusta he spoke out programmatically to integrate the collection into musicological research, focusing on the universal psycho-acoustic principles as well as the evolution of culture-specific tonal and harmonic systems and the key role of musical instruments as "generators of sound and of tonal systems" -- a groundbreaking idea, that should later play a central role in several research projects and monographs of the present curator of the collection, Klaus-Peter Brenner.

 Since its founding in 1964, until the end of the 1970s, the collection has initially been extended only by sporadic opportunity purchases.
 Since the early 1980s, however, it was systematically expanded through the purchase of well-documented ethnomusicological field research collections.
 Single, especially important pieces were added through purchase or as permanent loans in the field of European historical woodwind and keyboard instruments.
-As a result of these expansions the number of objects in the collection has almost doubled.
+As a result of these expansions the number of objects in the collection has more than doubled.
 The most important collectors, whose collections have enriched the collection after 1964, are: